GPwER in MSK

 How to apply?

-Applications will be open from August 2025.
+Applications will be open soon.
 You can register your interest and be the first to know when we are ready for launch, register your interest here.

 Please see below some FAQs in relation to the GPwER in MSK Medicine.

 An electronic submission of the evidence to demonstrate competence for the role.
-We will upload all forms to this webpage after they have been reviewed post-pilot.
+All forms are available to view below.

 The senior clinical supervisor needs to be a senior medical colleague i.e., a medical consultant in a relevant field such as Sport and Exercise Medicine, Orthopaedics, Pain medicine or Rheumatology who has prior experience of supervising trainees.
 They need to have had regular direct clinical contact with the candidate including clinical input and knowledge of your clinical caseload and scope of practice.

-Evidence is submitted to FSEM’s accreditation team (accreditation@fsem.ac.uk).
+Evidence is submitted to FSEM’s accreditation team (accreditation@fsem.ac.uk) via WeTransfer.
+Instructions will be sent to you following completion of the Pre Application check form.
 The assessors will then review the evidence and provide feedback to the candidate.

 The GPwER curriculum for MSK Medicine is structured into 2 separate high-level learning outcomes, known as Capabilities in Practice (CiPs), namely, working effectively as part of a multi-disciplinary team and the ability to deliver comprehensive, community-based management of musculoskeletal problems.
 More detail on what is included in these is found here.